Oswald the Lucky Rabbit: Disney projects

 In March 2025, it was reported that Jon Favreau was developing a live-action animation hybrid series based on the character for Disney+ from Walt Disney Studios.
 In June 2025, it was announced Ravi Cabot-Conyers, Mykal-Michelle Harris and Ryder Allen were cast in leading roles.
 It was later announced that Amy Sedaris was cast as main character Allen's mother.
 Filming started at Disneyland in late July with Kathryn Hahn joining the cast of the series.
-In August, 2025 Steve Martin and Al Madrigal joined the cast.
+In August 2025, Steve Martin and Al Madrigal joined the cast.
+The series is set for a February 2027 release.

 Merchandise

 Shortly after the rabbit starred in his black-and-white animated silent shorts between 1927 and 1928, he sold merchandise for Universal: a chocolate-covered marshmallow candy bar, a stencil set, and a pin-backed button.
 In 2004 and 2005, Oswald products became popular in Japan and were primarily made available as prizes in UFO catchers and as official merchandise in Universal Studios Japan, manufactured by Taito and/or Medicom, these products included puppets, inflatable dolls, keyrings, and watches.
 Oswald made his first Disneyland appearance at Tokyo Disneyland on March 31, 2010, as an Easter float.
 As of October 2017, Oswald has a Service Station at Disney's California Adventure (near the entrance) that only sells exclusive "Oswald The Lucky Rabbit" merchandise including Oswald ears, hats (baseball caps), shirts, t-shirts, plates, coats, cups, mugs, plush toys, key-chains, and much more.